Shinnyee/Cell-atlas-of-human-fetal-cochlea/README.md

-# Cell-atlas-of-human-fetal-cochlea
+# Cell-atlas-of-human-prenatal-hearing-organ
 code to reproduce analyses in the manuscript

 ## Contents
-In the present study, we conducted single-nucleus RNA sequencing (snRNA-seq) of the human fetal cochlea across the second trimester, integrating these findings with publicly available single-cell datasets from fetal weeks 7 to 9 and gestational weeks of 15 to 17, respectively.
-This comprehensive approach enabled us to establish a transcriptomic landscape of the human fetal cochlea and to elucidate lineage trajectories throughout human development.
+In the present study, we generated a single-cell/nucleus transcriptomic atlas of the human prenatal cochlea across the first and second trimesters, incorporating 82,533 cells/nuclei including public datasets from late first- and early second-trimester stages.
 (codes that produced in an individual figures including main figure and sm figure are dependently packaged in one file)